TheThingILearn/SDK-Emulator/README.md

 ```
 4. and last do `source .bashrc` in terminal.

-not to create new emulator open new terminal and do `cemu` with out the `./`
+create new emulator open new terminal and do `cemu` with out the `./`
 and to run the emulator do `rcemu`.